 Autism Clinic

-WIU's Autism Center of Excellence (ACE)
+WIU's Autism Clinic of Excellence (ACE)

-Autism Center Services
+Autism Clinic Services

 Psychoeducational Evaluations

-WIU's Autism Center of Excellence (WACE) provides FREE autism evaluations for children between 0-8 years.
+WIU's Autism Clinic of Excellence (WACE) provides FREE autism evaluations for children between 0-8 years.
 The primary focus is for children who have not yet received an evaluation elswhere.
 If your child is school-aged we recommend you see our resources for other steps to take.

 The process for an evaluation is two parts consisting of a two-hour screening appointment which will consist of a hearing screening, behavior observations, parent interview, and language sampling.
 The screening appointment will provide families with a brief written report and guidance on next steps.